hughobrien/psu-constitution/README.md

 	3. One nominee of the PSU

-	4. One nominee of ULSU Executive
+	4. One nominee of ULSU Executive TODO: which exec?

-	5. One Sabbatical Officer not seeking re-election.
+	5. One Sabbatical Officer who is not seeking re-election.
 In the event that no Sabbatical Officer should qualify, ULSU council shall nominate a second representative for membership of the Board.

-5. No member of the ERB may be seeking or involved in the election or referendum for which it has been established.
+5. No member of the ERB may be seeking or be involved in the election or referendum for which it has been established.
 The ERB shall, from its number, select a chair.
 The Returning Officer shall have participant status on the ERB.
+TODO: how is the chair selected?

-6. The ERB shall be in place before each election or referendum and shall implement the election rules and regulations for the academic year in accordance to this Constitution, through the Returning Officer.
+6. The ERB shall be in place before each election or referendum and shall implement the election rules and regulations in accordance to this Constitution, through the Returning Officer.

 7. Where an election is in progress under this Constitution, the Returning Officer under the direction of the ERB may, at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.
+TODO: subject to what restrictions or approval?

 8. For the result of a referendum to be valid, at least fifteen per cent of Union members shall vote and these votes shall be proved to be valid.
 All motions shall be passed by a qualified majority of the valid poll in order for them to be valid.
 Except for referenda in cases of the removal of officers then Article 16: Removal of an Officer, takes effect.
-TODO: qualified majority, any other instances?, also tidy the rest of this.
+TODO: qualified majority undefined, also tidy the rest of this.
+TODO: How is vote validity claimed?

-9. The motion to be put in a referendum shall be worded by the Returning Officer and shall be checked by PSU Council and may be altered if it is considered ambiguous, so long as the intention of the original motion is not changed.
+9. The motion to be put in a referendum shall be worded by the Returning Officer and subject to approval by PSU Council, who may alter it, so long as the intention of the original motion is not changed.

 10. At least five days’ notice of a referendum shall be given.
 The referendum wording is to be posted at least five days before the referendum.
 A referendum shall be held not less than two and not more than four teaching weeks after it has been called.
 All referenda will be carried out by electronic voting.
 The union shall advertise the upcoming referendum.
 Referenda shall be restricted to one per topic per academic year.
 TODO: tidy this